What is Salary Breakup?

 RazorpayX Payroll is an all-in-one payroll software that automatically bifurcates CTC into basic, HRA, special allowance etc.

-All you have to do is just set a date and your employees get paid on time.
+All you have to do is set a date, and your employees get paid on time.
 Yes, we calculate and disburse salaries into employee bank accounts in just 3 clicks.

-Not just that, RazorpayX Payroll also takes care of compliances such as TDS, PF, PT & ESIC.
-Sign up once and automate everything from salary calculation, disbursement to managing compliances.
+RazorpayX Payroll also takes care of compliances such as TDS, PF, PT & ESIC.
+Sign up once and automate everything from salary calculation & disbursement to managing compliances.